KrastanD/rn-msw-example/README.md

 - To run tests: `npm run test`
 - To run app in development: `npm start`
 - To run storybook: `npm run storybook`

-### Notes:

-- If you see MSW Warnings in console - update the handlers in `mocks/handlers.js` with an IP address to match the IP of the expo app (which msw will tell you in the warnings).